MN STATE DISTRICT COURT CIVIL PRACTICE DESKBOOK - LINKEDLAW

 Alternative Dispute Resolution in Minnesota

-General Introduction; Historical Overview; Minnesota General Rule of Practice 114; Mediation; Arbitration and Awards; ADR Plus: Hybrid And Custom ADR Methods; ADR in Family Law; Civil Cases Not Subject to ADR: Appellate and Executive Branch Courts; ADR Ethics Board – Rule 114 Appendices: Code of Ethics and Enforcement Procedure (Proposed Rules of the Minnesota ADR Ethics Board); Trends, Studies, and Conclusions; Conclusion; Appendix A – Summons
+General Introduction; Historical Overview; Minnesota General Rule of Practice 114; Mediation; Arbitration and Awards; ADR Plus: Hybrid and Custom ADR Methods; ADR in Family Law; Civil Cases Not Subject to Required ADR: Appellate and Executive Branch Courts; ADR Ethics Board – Rule 114.13: Code of Ethics and Enforcement Procedure (Proposed Rules of the Minnesota ADR Ethics Board); AI in ADR; Trends and Studies; Conclusion; Appendix A – Summons

-– Honorable James H. Gilbert (Ret.) & Jody E. Nahlovsky
+– Justice James H. Gilbert (Ret.) & Jody E. Nahlovsky

 CHAPTER 3